Queue Groups Events

 Use this for queues handling live communications (web chat and voice) to indicate the wait time since joining the queue, or rejoining the queue should the contact have left the queue, while waiting for a callback, for example.
 This statistic does NOT reset overnight.

-<Queue Group> Last Abandoned Wait Time Outside Service Level
+<Queue Group> Last Abandoned Wait Time outside SLA

 The number of seconds for which the most recent contact waited in a queue in the group and then hung up without speaking to an agent after the service level threshold (default 20 seconds) was reached.
 This statistic does NOT reset overnight.

-<Queue Group> Last Abandoned Wait Time Within Service Level
+<Queue Group> Last Abandoned Wait Time in SLA

 The number of seconds for which the most recent contact waited in a queue in the group and then hung up without speaking to an agent before the service level threshold (default 20 seconds) was reached.
 This statistic does NOT reset overnight.